James Ayliffe QC

 - advising local health authority in relation to issues arising under complex contractual outsourcing arrangements;

-- acting for licensor in US$20m claim for alleged repudiation of international licence agreement relating to use of brand in connection with sale of watches.
+- acting for licensor in US$20m claim for alleged repudiation of an international licence for the use of a well-known brand in connection with the sale of watches.

-Much of his commercial work has off-shore or cross-border elements.
+Much of James’s commercial work has off-shore or cross-border elements.
 Some representative cases include:

 - acting for Russian joint venture partner in successful defence of BVI proceedings for alleged misrepresentations in relation to establishment of joint venture vehicle;

 - acting in BVI proceedings for setting aside of statutory demand served on joint venture company on grounds of prospective inability to pay US$6 million loan note;

 - acting for Dubai and Brunei investors in LCIA arbitration concerning alleged breaches of hotel management agreement in respect of hotel in Saudi Arabia;

 - acting for defendant to US$30m claim by Cayman- and Netherlands Antilles-based hedge fund vehicles;